atelier-cartographique/waend/documentation/help.md

 This is a quite rought help for now, it will be improved from time to time.
 Feel free to give a hand !

+If you like to create a user acount, visit http://alpha.waend.com/register.

 1. [Common commands](#commands)